open-rsx/rsb-manual/specification-ros.rst

 Direct connections to the TCP endpoints of `ROS`_ nodes.
 This low-level protocol requires knowing the hostname and TCP port of a `ROS`_ node.
-Knowing the node name is not sufficient on this level.
+Knowing the node name and/or topic is not sufficient on this level.

 .. note::